A call for future leaders

 - A complete and successfully submitted online application, including the requested personal statement(s) and supplementary components below.

 - Uploaded transcripts/academic records from every degree-granting college or university attended (undergraduate or graduate – must be combined into one PDF and then uploaded).
 If transcripts are not in English, official translations must be included.

-- Four electronic letters of recommendation.
+- Three electronic letters of recommendation.
 At least one of these letters must come from a recommender who can comment on the specific examples of leadership described in the candidate’s application, but the recommender must at least be able to comment on the candidate’s leadership qualities from direct knowledge of the candidate.
 Recommendations must be translated to English by a professional translator if written in another language.

 - Video: Submission of a video is strongly recommended but not required.
 The video can be up to one minute in length, and candidates are invited to introduce themselves in any style or setting they think best conveys their interests and personality.
 Note: the file must be less than 20MB in order for you to upload it to the application.